Visayas: Administrative divisions

-Administratively, the Visayas is divided into 3 regions, namely Western Visayas, Central Visayas and Eastern Visayas.
-Each region is headed by a Regional Director who is elected from a pool of governors from the different provinces in each region.
+Administratively, the Visayas is divided into 4 regions, namely Western Visayas, Negros Island Region, Central Visayas, and Eastern Visayas.

 The Visayas is composed of 16 provinces, each headed by a Governor.
 A governor is elected by popular vote and can serve a maximum of three terms consisting of three years each.

 Western Visayas (Region VI)

-Western Visayas consists of the islands of Panay and Guimaras and the western half of Negros.
+Western Visayas consists of the islands of Panay and Guimaras.
 The regional center is Iloilo City.
 Its provinces are: